pingcap/docs-cn/tikv-control.md

 ### Modify the TiKV configuration dynamically

 You can use the `modify-tikv-config` command to dynamically modify the configuration arguments.
 Currently, the TiKV configuration items that can be dynamically modified and the detailed modification are consistent with modifying configuration using SQL statements.
-For details, see [Modify TiKV configuration online](/dynamic-config.md#modify-tikv-configuration-online).
+For details, see [Modify TiKV configuration dynamically](/dynamic-config.md#modify-tikv-configuration-dynamically).

 - `-n` is used to specify the full name of the configuration item.
-For the list of configuration items that can be modified online, see [Modify TiKV configuration online](/dynamic-config.md#modify-tikv-configuration-online).
+For the list of configuration items that can be modified dynamically, see [Modify TiKV configuration dynamically](/dynamic-config.md#modify-tikv-configuration-dynamically).
 - `-v` is used to specify the configuration value.

 Set the size of `shared block cache`: